/edikt:invariant:new

 **Status:** Active

-## Statement ← compile reads this (absolute, declarative)
+## Statement ← the sidecar extractor reads this (absolute, declarative)

 ## Rationale ← why the constraint exists